foundation/supercollider/README.md

 Parses, processes, and builds documentation all at once.
 The `scss` and `js` adapters are available by default.

 - **files** (String): a glob of files to process.
 Each file is a component, and can be attached to zero or more adapters to documentation generators.
+Don't use this setting when working with Gulp streams.
 - **options** (Object):
   - **template** (String): path to the Handlebars template to use for each component.
   - **adapters** (Array): a list of strings that reference the adapters to use.
   - **dest** (String): file path to write the finished HTML to.

-### stream(options)

-Parses a stream of Vinyl files and converts them into HTML files.
-The extension of each file is changed to `.html` in the process.
-The options are the same ones you can pass to `init()`, except `dest` isn't necessary.

 ### adapter(name, methods)

-Creates a custom adapter.
+Creates a custom adapter to parse documentation.
 Refer to "Custom Adapters" below to see how they work.

 - **name** (String): the name of the adapter.
 These names are reserved and can't be used: `scss`, `js`, `title`, `description`, `fileName`.
 - **methods** (Object): an object with two functions: `parse` and `process`.